-Two cruisers had shown up with a total of four officers, and all their eyes went straight to Pandemonia who was dressed more than just a little provocatively.
-And Pandemonia, noticing their lustful stares walked up the officers, swinging her hips with her breasts purposefully pushed out.
+Two cruisers had shown up with a total of four officers, and all their eyes went straight to Pandemonia, who was dressed more than just a little provocatively.
+And Pandemonia, noticing their lustful stares, walked up to the officers, swinging her hips with her breasts purposefully pushed out.
 “Did you officers come to welcome us to our new homes?
 How kind of you.”

 Craven was scowling, though more at Pandemonia than the police.
 “I believe it is.”

 “Do you have proof of residency?” the officer asked, not appreciating the woman’s sarcasm.

 “Not yet.
 We’re waiting for our lawyer to arrive with all the paperwork,” Craven responded in an irritated tone.
 “We’re a little early.
 We were supposed to meet him at two.”
 Craven then looked at his watch.
 “He should be here shortly.
 He lives in that home over there.
 His name is Jarrel Ll’ewelian.
 His boyfriend Jamal might be home.”

 Raven shook his head, countering his father.
 “No, Jarrel said Jamal works at one of the high schools as a dance teacher, and during the summer on weekdays, he teaches a class in town.
 It’s Friday and summer vacation.
 So, he isn’t likely home.”